-- equity ratio: total equity / total assets; - equity to non-current assets ratio: total equity / non-current assets; - financial liabilities to equity ratio: financial liabilities1) / total equity.
+- equity ratio: total equity / total assets; - equity to non-current assets ratio: total equity / non-current assets; - financial liabilities to equity ratio: financial liabilities 1) / total equity.

-As at 31 December 2023, the equity ratio was 47.1%, down 3.0 pp on 31 December 2022.
-In accordance with the terms and conditions of the Series B, Series C, Series D, Series E and Series F notes, the equity ratio may not be less than 35%.
+As at 31 December 2022, the equity ratio slightly increased (by 1.9pp), to 50.1%.
+In accordance with the terms and conditions of the Series B, Series C, Series D and Series E bonds, the equity ratio may not be less than 35%.